nebez/good-injector/README.md

 * Type-safe with a good amount of compiler support (no magic strings, no convention based approach).
 * Strict and explicit, meaning no silent fails or unexpected outcome for misconfigurations, no intransparent black magic.
 * Supported scope kinds for type registrations: transient, singleton, instance, and factory functions (singleton/custom).
+* Support for async factory resolutions, when creating a dependency on demand might require I/O

 ## Usage